crypto7world/heritage-gui/README.md

 As this is the first iteration of Heritage GUI, you can expect some cosmetic issues:

 - **Missing icon for Windows apps**: The Windows application currently lacks a proper icon.
 This is a cosmetic issue that doesn't affect functionality.
 - **Untested macOS bundle**: The macOS bundle has not been thoroughly tested yet.
-If you're a macOS user, your feedback is very welcome - please [open an issue][issues-url] to report any problems or confirm that it works correctly.
+If you're a macOS user, your feedback is very welcome.

 Since we're just releasing the first iteration, please don't hesitate to [open issues][issues-url] for any problems you encounter.
 I am keen on improving the software and values community feedback.